dcunited001/dcunited001.github.io/_drafts/2017-11-01-speed-of-thought-sociophysical-postulates-12-to-20.md

 go horribly awry.)

-- {from article on math} furthermore, there are people who's mental state is the result of their life experience, either in the past or because of current conditions.
+- {from article on math} furthermore, there are people whose mental state is the result of their life experience, either in the past or because of current conditions.
 There are many types of individuals who suffer with improper diagnosis because of isolation, abusive